 Some like it hot.
 If that's you, this spicy spareribs recipe will get your tongue tingling and make those little beads of sweat pop out on your forehead.
 Oh yeah!

 This recipe gets the heat by way of two different methods.
 First, the dry rib rub seasoning contains a few choice ingredients that will warm you up.
 Second, the sauce adds a spicy kick to the already screaming hot spareribs.
-Are you man (or woman) enough to try 'em?
+Are you tough enough to try 'em?

-Smoke the spareribs the usual way...225 degrees Fahrenheit for three hours.
-Then begin checking for doneness, and cook until done.
+Smoke the spareribs the usual way, 225 degrees Fahrenheit for four hours, and then begin checking for doneness.
+Depending on smoker temperature and rib thickness and size it could take up to six hours to finish these ribs.
 I like to use mesquite wood for the smoky flavor on these bad boys.

 For the sauce, I use my Texas BBQ sauce recipe, but change it a little by upping the amount of black and red pepper used.
-I've also used commercial bottled sauce on my spicy spareribs, doctored up a little with the addition of various peppers.
-Can you handle it?
+I've also used commercial bottled sauce on these spicy spareribs, doctored up a little with the addition of various ground hot peppers.